pdjr-beatrice/log/README.md

 ## log-system

-Consists of a collection of (mostly) `bash` scripts which maintain, transform and output a ship's log, sourcing data in real-time from one or more Signal K servers using a the Signal K REST API.
+Consists of a collection of (mostly) `bash` scripts which create, maintain and process a ship's log, sourcing data in real-time from one or more Signal K servers using the Signal K REST API.

-Typically the log system will run on the host vessel, but there is a good deal of flexibility in how the log system can be configured and deployed.

-On BEATRICE, the log system runs on a Raspberry Pi which implements the vessel's LTE gateway, reaching out to the ship's Signal K server which executes on a Victron Cerbo-GX.
-At the end of each day, the day log is emailed to an Internet host running WordPress which renders the log data.
+On BEATRICE the log system runs on a Raspberry Pi which implements the vessel's LTE gateway (and is available 24/7), reaching out to the ship's Signal K server which executes on a Victron Cerbo-GX.
+A typical log system generates around 10Mb ofvlog files per annum.

 ### Installation example
 ```